 Other Progress Ventures News

-Progress Partners’ Senior Managing Director, Chris Legg and Progress Ventures’ Managing Partner, Adriaan Zur Muhlen, and Vice President Brett Chatfield shared their perspective on the current macro-economic conditions and the implications for strategic M&A transactions for the end of the year.
-Access to the deck here
+Progress Partners’ Senior Managing Director, Chris Legg and Progress Ventures’ Managing Partner, Adriaan Zur Muhlen, shared their perspective on the current macroeconomic conditions and the implications for strategic M&A transactions for the end of the year.
+Click here for presentation